oceanumeric/innoLab-Videos/ai-agents/slides.md

 <br>

-> RULE NO.1: Avoide using ChatGPT to answer general questions (or big questions)
+> RULE NO.1: Avoid using ChatGPT to answer general questions (or big questions)

 <br>

-- You can consult with it but don't rely on it
+- `You can consult with it but don't rely on it`

 ---